MiniGameWorlds/MiniGameWorld-Controller/log.md

 # TODO
-- Change to permission from OP of control access
+- Change to permission from OP of control access (`minigameworld.controller`)

 ---